Kiran Bala Bora: The 1930s

-Kiran was arrested by the British-Indian government for violation of laws several times.
+Bora was arrested by the British-Indian government several times.
 She fell severely ill on 7 February 1931 when she was in jail and was released after 4 months.
 In 1932, she was transferred to Shillong Jail, where she lived in dire conditions.

-During this time, Kiran met Ambika Kakati Aidew, another freedom fighter from Assam.
-Ambika's daughter, Jagyashini Kakati Aidew, had died and Ambika proposed that Kiran marry her son-in-law, Sanat Ram Bora.
+During this time, Kiran Bala met Ambika Kakathi Aidew, another freedom fighter from Assam.
+Aidew's daughter, Jagyashini Kakathi Aidew, had died and Ambika proposed that Kiran marry her son-in-law, Sanat Ram Bora.
 Kiran's father accepted Ambika's proposal and remarried his daughter while she was still involved in the freedom movement.

 Sanat Ram Bora had five young children from his previous wife and lived in a joint family.
-Also, being the founder secretary of a newly established spiritual/religious Srimanta Sankaradeva Sangha (Sankardev Community).
-Kiran handled the responsibility of her joint family, including the children from Sanat's first marriage.
-She also served the devotees.
-Her husband granted her full independence and supported her in her political life.
+While being the founder secretary of a newly established socio-religious organization Srimanta Sankara Sangha, Kiran handled the responsibility of her joint family, and served the devotees.
+Her husband supported her in her political life.

-In the 1930s, Gandhi had started the Civil Disobedience Movement to end the monopoly by British on salt.
-Kiran went door-to-door to explain the movement to the villagers of Polaxoni (the place where her spouse Sanat Ram Bora lived), gathering people and continuing her activities of collecting food and other relief items.
+In the 1930s, Gandhi had started the Civil Disobedience Movement to end the British taxation of Indian salt.
+Bora promoted the civil movement to the villagers of Polaxoni (where her spouse, Sanat Ram Bora, lived) and continued her activities of collecting food and other relief items.

-She preached about the country's independence to the devotees who came to attend the Sangha at her husband's house.
-She also spread awareness about the social problems related to women in India, like child marriage, Sati, education.
+She preached about India's independence to the devotees who came to attend the Sangha at her husband's house.
+She also spread awareness about the social problems related to women in India, like child marriage, Sati, and women's education.

-The 1940's
+The 1940s

-Kiran became a mother of five more children during this time.

 In 1942, the Quit India Movement was announced, and the British were asked to leave the country.
 "Do or Die" became the slogan of the movement.
 In response, the British colonial government initiated a crackdown on the movement, arresting tens of thousands of independence activists and keeping most of them imprisoned until 1945.

-Kiran Bora protested these events, bearing lathi charges and other actions by the police.
+Bora protested the British crackdown, facing lathi charges and other actions by the police.
 She also went into hiding from the police.
-She fought till India was granted independence.

 Post-independence

-India gained independence on 15 August 1947.
-Later in her life, Kiran tended to her children.

-She has been honoured with a freedom fighters pensions by both the state and central governments of India.
+Bora was honored with a freedom fighter's pension by both the state and central governments of India.

-Kiran died on 8 January 1993.
+Bora died on 8 January, 1993.
 She remained an active Srimanta Sankaradeva Sangha worker and devotee until her death.